Buy Tee Shirts

 Although Ruby Topaz shines in the studio, the true power of this band is the live show.
 Many people who see Ruby Topaz perform are impressed by their musicianship and are intrigued by their showmanship.
 The music is very important to this band, but Bram feels the audience deserves more than 'a bunch of guys standing up there in jeans playing music.'

 On occasion the band was labeled 'Rush-clones' because of Bram's vocal similarity to Rush vocalist Geddy Lee.
 'Rush never influenced us.
-My voice is the way it is because, vocally, I was heavily into Robert Plant and Freddie Mercury (Queen),' said Bram.
-'I got the power from Mercury and the highness from Plant.'
+My voice is the way it is because, vocally, I was heavily into Robert Plant and Freddie Mercury (Queen),' said Bram.'I got the power from Mercury and the highness from Plant.'
 Bram's high-pitched vocals, which have on occasion made dogs squirm, is very different from every other vocalist on the RI scene.

-In addition to Bram, the early Ruby Topaz consisted of bassist Jimmy Zisiades and percussionist Jamie Rizzo.
+In addition to Bram, the early Ruby Topaz consisted of bassist Jimmy Zisiades and drummer Jamie Rizzo.
 Bram and Zisiades had played together since 1974.
 Rizzo joined up in 1979 replacing original drummer Steve D' Andrea, who occasionally sat in and performed with the band.

 From 1992 to 1994 Mark went through a very messy divorce and custody battle for his son (he was awarded physical custody in 1994).
 During that time the band drifted apart.
 Jimmy and Jamie, because of obligations to wife and kids, pursued careers that actually made money.
 For self-therapy during that time, he recorded instrumental music at night when he couldn't sleep, on a 4-track cassette recorder.